Nathan-Nesbitt/G2T/Notes/07 SQL_G2T_NN.md

 ## What other types of databases are there?
 We will only be discussing relational databases as they are the most commonly used, but it is useful to know of the other types of 'NoSQL' databases:

-1. Map Reduce (fault tollerant, distributed database)
+1. Map Reduce (fault tolerant, distributed database)

     - Map Reduce is often used for
     - Hadoop is an example of map reduce